-Matrons and unit in-charges complete a structured performance appraisal for any staff member straight from the nursing roster — competency ratings across nine areas, strengths, development goals and reviewer comments.
-On submit the appraisal files to that person's HR record automatically and they're notified to acknowledge it.
-HR reads the full appraisal history on the staff file; the staff member sees their own in the staff app.
+Matrons and unit in-charges appraise staff straight from the nursing roster — nine competency areas, goals and comments.
+On submit it files to the HR record automatically and notifies the person to acknowledge.

-The national early-warning score now switches to the Royal College's Scale 2 oxygen-saturation table for patients flagged as CO₂ retainers, so a target SpO₂ of 88–92% isn't mis-scored as a deterioration.
-The right scale is chosen per patient — accurate escalation without false alarms.
+The early-warning score switches to the Royal College's Scale 2 SpO₂ table for CO₂ retainers, so an 88–92% target isn't mis-scored as deterioration.
+The right scale is chosen per patient.

-Gynaecologists, obstetricians, ENT surgeons, orthopaedic and plastic surgeons — anyone who runs an outpatient clinic alongside their operating list — now get the full SOAP + ICD-10/11 chart, not just the post-op rounds view.
-Specialty diagnoses surface first.
+Gynaecologists, obstetricians, ENT, orthopaedic and plastic surgeons who also run an outpatient clinic now get the full SOAP + ICD-10/11 chart, not just the post-op view — specialty diagnoses surfaced first.

-Long lists default to the 3 most-recent rows with a "show more" toggle — past consultations, all lab results, lab trend analytes.
-Self-pay patients no longer surface NHIS chips on the chart header or ward bedside summary.
-The chart stays breathable on long-standing patients.
+Long lists default to the 3 most-recent rows with a "show more" — past consultations, lab results, trend analytes — so the chart stays breathable on long-standing patients.

 One-tap MRN, scannable hospital cards, NHIS lookup, photo capture, next-of-kin, allergies, payer details.
 Reception runs faster.